JBro-Birds/stock-analysis/README.md

 ### Purpose
 The customer wants to expand the research to cover the entire stock market.
-Prior coding was sufficient to execute the smaller dataset for runtime-purposes, but with a much larger dataset code refactoring needs to be performed to improve execution runtime.
+Prior coding was sufficient to execute the smaller dataset for runtime-purposes, but with a much larger dataset code refactoring needs to be performed to determine if the executed runtime can be improved.
+If refactoring is successful the runtime will run faster and the customer will remain happy.

+## Results

+###

+## Summary

+###